Claythve/wediki-data/README.md

 when using async operations (the "await"-operator), the "tables"-variable shan't be overwritten!
 Thus, instead of using `tables = [table1, table2]`, use something like `tables.push(table1); tables.push(table2);`

 ### HTTP-Requests
-*custom headers / parameters are not supported in our wrappers, obviously you can do the requests yourself aswell*
+*custom headers / parameters are not supported in our wrappers, obviously you can do the requests yourself as well*

 If you want to execute http requests, then that's no problem!
 Simply use our wrappers: